meekrob/RNAseq_pipeline_mouse/README.md

 July 6, 2018

 ### Dependencies:
-  Requires fastqc, hisat2, htseq, samtools, deep=tools
+  Requires fastqc, hisat2, htseq, samtools, deep-tools

 ### Requires:
 1. INPUT: .fastq.gz files.
 For each sample, paired forward and reverse sequencing files are required.
 These should be placed in an input directory.